mrpowers-io/spark-fast-tests/README.md

 // for Spark 3
 libraryDependencies += "com.github.mrpowers" %% "spark-fast-tests" % "1.1.0" % "test"
 ```
+**Important: Future versions of spark-fast-test will no longer support Spark 2.x.
+We recommend upgrading to Spark 3.x to ensure compatibility with upcoming releases.**

 Here's a link to the releases for different Scala versions: